 And I love to cook.

 My love for cooking and food also started early on.
 My Dad was a food scientist and my Mom a dietitian, but they were never rigid about what we ate.
 Fresh, healthy, and tasty food was just a way of life, long before it became “a thing”.
 Back then (in Slovenia), everybody grew their own vegetables and prepared their own food.
 As a kid, I was expected to help in the kitchen, and that’s how I learned to cook, from my Mom who did it from scratch, mostly preparing traditional Slovene food.

 I became exposed to more worldly cuisine after moving to Chicago and sampling its fantastic culinary scene.
 This experience brought out the foodie in me and inspired me to up my own skills in the kitchen.
 Cooking is such a creative outlet and a great way to show love: I enjoy spoiling my family by making their favorite dishes.
 When I travel, I love trying local foods and taking cooking classes.
 One of the best ways to experience the local scene and culture!

 Why this blog?

-Five years ago, on a whim, I responded to a contest by Hilton Hotels & Resorts, which was looking to create a blog about real families and their travels.
+A few years ago, on a whim, I responded to a contest by Hilton Hotels & Resorts, which was looking to create a blog about real families and their travels.
 I’ve always enjoyed sharing travel, food, and other family fun experiences with friends, so I thought, why not?
-At first, I was nervous, because I’m not a writer (I have 20+ experience in marketing and consulting) and English is not my native language, but I ended up enjoying being a Hilton Brand Ambassador so much and have gotten so much positive feedback and encouragement from readers that I decided to start my own blog.
-Hope my love for travel, adventures, and food and my stories on Passports & Spice inspire you.
+At first, I was nervous, because I’m not a writer (my “original career” was in marketing and consulting) and English is not my native language, but I ended up enjoying being a Hilton Brand Ambassador so much and have gotten so much positive feedback and encouragement from readers that I decided to start my own blog.
+Hope my love for travel, adventures, food and life in general and my stories on Passports & Spice inspire you.